andygott/andygott.github.io/_posts/2014-03-09-time-for-change.md

 There’s plenty of resistance to change too, though.
 The UK currently has an education minister who believes in rote learning, and an environment minister who denies climate change.
 There’s a lot of work to do before we see significant, lasting and overarching change for the better.

-A few days ago I attended an [UnLtd](http://unltd.org.uk/) event about how to [map](https://socialsca.pe) and grow peer to peer networks around social enterprise in Manchester.
+The other day I attended an [UnLtd](http://unltd.org.uk/) event about how to [map](https://socialsca.pe) and grow peer to peer networks around social enterprise in Manchester.
 I came away with a few observations and ideas about where there might be room for improvement.

 ### Think People, Not Organisations